vatlab/vat-docs/content/Documentation/vtools Commands/show.md

 Command `vtools show fields`) lists all variant info fields (fields in the master variant table) and annotation fields (fields provided by annotation databases).
 Although these fields are from different sources, they can be used in the same manner to identify and filter variants (c.f. `vtools select`).
 If you only need to see a list of available fields, you can use option `-v0` to suppress comments.

-(:toggleexample Examples: Show all variant info and annotation fields:) This project uses annotation database `knownGene` so all fields from that database are available in the project:
+<details><summary> Examples: Show all variant info and annotation fields</summary> This project uses annotation database `knownGene` so all fields from that database are available in the project:

     % vtools show fields